Geolm/leanUI/README.md

 Unlike most tiny immediate-mode UI libraries, LeanUI has animation built in:

-- Hover, press, and toggle states are automatically eased over time.
+- Hover, press and toggle states are automatically eased over time.
+- Animation framerate independant, uses delta time between frames.
 - No per-widget state is stored — transitions are computed implicitly based on widget identity.
--

 This gives small UIs a fluid, modern feel without adding complexity to your code.